-Payments for environmental services.
+4.2.2.1.
+Payments for ecosystem services.
 As described above, PES have emerged since the 1990s as a common policy suggestion for the prevention of tropical deforestation.
-These policies carry a Coasean flavor, as landholding agents receive compensation in exchange for not engaging in a behavior that imposes negative externalities on the "donor."
-While some early empirical evidence on the effectiveness of PES was mixed-see, e.g., Pattanayak et al. (2010) for a review-some recent evaluations have shown more promising results.
+These policies carry a Coasean flavor, as landholding agents receive compensation in exchange for not engaging in a behavior that imposes negative externalities on the donor.
+While some early empirical evidence on the effectiveness of PES was mixed (see, e.g., Pattanayak et al. 2010 for a review), some recent evaluations have shown more promising results.
 In particular, Jayachandran et al. (2017) conduct a randomized evaluation of PES contracts among 121 villages in Uganda.
-In the 60 villages randomly assigned to treatment, enrollees receive approximately \$28 USD per hectare of forest conserved annually over a two-year study period.
+In the 60 villages randomly assigned to treatment, enrollees received approximately \$28 USD per hectare of forest conserved annually over a two-year study period.
 Despite the fact that only 32% of eligible forest owners enrolled in the program, 88% of those who did enroll ultimately complied with the conservation requirement.
 As a result, the PES contracts reduced deforestation in treatment villages from 9.1% to 4.2% of baseline forest cover.
-Moreover, the PES contracts did not induce "leakage"

-of deforestation activity to neighboring areas not covered by the contracts.
+Moreover, the PES contracts did not induce leakage of deforestation activity to neighboring areas not covered by the contracts.

 On the other hand, Edwards et al. (2022) provide less sanguine evidence from a randomized evaluation of a village-level PES program that paid villages in Indonesia conditional on experiencing zero forest fires in the 2018 fire season.
-The authors find that the program mobilized village-level efforts to prevent forest fires, but ultimately did not have any detectable effect on fire incidence.
+The authors find that the program mobilized village-level efforts to prevent forest fires but ultimately did not have any detectable effect on fire incidence.
 The authors hypothesize that the program was ineffective because the size of the transfer may not have been large enough and because fire prevention efforts suffered from a collective action problem.
-These results point to key considerations for the design of PES contracts: the amount of the payment-which must accurately reflect the landowner's opportunity cost of conservation-and the identity of the payment recipient.
-A recent evaluation by Wong et al. (2022), however, suggests that community-level PES programs may be effective in some contexts: they illustrate that the Bolsa Verde cash transfer program in Brazil, which incentivized rural communities to maintain at least 80 percent forest cover, reduced deforestation in treated areas, driven by recipients' increased reporting of illegal deforestation activity by others.
+These results point to key considerations for the design of PES contracts: the amount of the payment, which must accurately reflect the landowner's opportunity cost of conservation, and the identity of the payment recipient.
+A recent evaluation by Wong et al. (2022), however, suggests that community-level PES programs may be effective in some contexts: They illustrate that the Bolsa Verde cash transfer program in Brazil, which incentivized rural communities to maintain at least 80% forest cover, reduced deforestation in treated areas, driven by recipients' increased reporting of illegal deforestation activity by others.

 Even if successful, PES programs may be expensive to implement, especially given additionality concerns.
-As highlighted by Jayachandran (2022), PES transfers can be decomposed into the component that compensates landowners for this compliance cost and the component that is a pure transfer, and both may be substantial.
-Souza-Rodrigues (2019)'s structural estimates of the landowners' "demand for deforestation" can be interpreted as estimates of this compliance cost.
+As highlighted by Jayachandran (2023), PES transfers can be decomposed into the component that compensates landowners for their cost of compliance with the program (i.e., their opportunity cost of not deforesting) and the component that is a pure transfer, and both may be substantial.
+Souza-Rodrigues's (2019) structural estimates of the landowners' "demand for deforestation" can be interpreted as estimates of this compliance cost.
 In part because of heterogeneity in agricultural productivity across land parcels, he finds that achieving the Brazilian government's stated policy goal of 80% forest cover in each parcel through PES subsidies would require immense government expenditures (roughly 1.5% of the Brazilian federal budget annually).
-Moreover, the less additionality among enrolled parcels, the greater the pure transfer cost.
+The less additionality among enrolled parcels, the greater the pure transfer cost.